cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-sydney.md

 ---
 # BDD Kickstart - 2 day BDD training

 BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
 Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.

 By the end of this course you will acquire the fundamental technical and non-technical skills required to begin.

-We've taught this course to hundreds of teams around the world who want to produce clear, predictable and fast software.
+This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.

 Both days are led by *Seb Rose*, author of [The Cucumber for Java Book](https://www.amazon.com/Cucumber-Java-Book-Behaviour-Driven-Development/dp/1941222293) and world renowned BDD expert and practioner. *Hamish Tedeschi*, a seasoned BDD practitioner and MD of MagenTys AU will facilitate the course alongside Seb.